reaptor/elmish-land/docs/docs/core-concepts/dynamic-routes.md

 # Dynamic routes

-Some page directories have a trailing underscore, (like _Id or _User).
-These are called "dynamic pages", because this page can handle multiple URLs matching the same pattern.
+Some page folders have a leading underscore, (like _Id or _User).
+These are called "dynamic pages" because they can handle multiple URLs matching the same pattern.
 Here are some examples:

 | Page filename                      | URL              | Example URLs                                             |
 |------------------------------------| ---------------- | -------------------------------------------------------- |